Skip to main content

 }

-class Something extends TimeStamps { // have your class extend some other class
+class Something extends TimeStamps implements Base<string> {

 @prop()